lmedini/newman-reorder-requests/README.md

 ## Reporters

-Works out-of-the-box with all built-in newman reporters, plus html-extra, which is the default.
+Works out-of-the-box with all [built-in newman reporters](https://learning.postman.com/docs/collections/using-newman-cli/newman-built-in-reporters/), plus [html-extra](https://github.com/DannyDainton/newman-reporter-htmlextra), which is the default.
 When file reports are created, they are placed in the `newman` directory.

 Additional reporters can be used by:

 - Installing them in the project: `npm i newman-reporter-csv`
 - Passing them as argument: `npm start reporters=csv`

+## License

+**Note:** "Postman" and "newman" are trademarks of Postman, Inc.

+The components of this work that are not subject to any other license are licensed under a [Cecill-C](https://cecill.info/licences/Licence_CeCILL-C_V1-en.txt) license.